-Going through security was the first challenge because I had to get off my shoes and also fold the stroller plus, hold the baby while going through the scanner.
-Thanks God there are always good people willing to help and one female officer hold my son while I was unfolding the stroller.
-It took just a few minutes but for a travel newbie like me was pretty daunting.
+Going through security was my first challenge.
+Get off my shoes, fold the stroller, hold the baby, pass the scanner… I almost forgot my shoes!
+So I was clearly a mess already… Thanks God there are always good people willing to help and one female officer hold my son while I was unfolding the stroller and putting everything in place.

-Passport control.
-What can I say about that?
-I was travelling alone and I didn’t know I needed a permission from my husband to travel with the baby, so, I was stopped by an immigration officer.
-I had to wait a couple of minutes until a supervisor or someone with “higher level” came to me and I had to convince this person I was going to meet my husband upon arrival.
+Security.
+Checked.
+Now, passport control.
+As you know already I was traveling alone and I didn’t know I needed a permission signed by my husband to be able to travel with the baby, so… I was stopped by an immigration officer!
+(Lucky me!)
+I had to wait a couple of minutes until a supervisor or director came to me and I had to convince this person I was going to meet my husband upon arrival.
 Whoa!
 Some of my friends say I was lucky!

 1. See the moment in advance and practice before your trip